Non-Identifiability in Network Autoregressions: Invariance

+Part (i) of Proposition \ref{prop prof lik Assumption A} says that the functions $l(\lambda,\beta,\sigma^{2};C_{X_{\omega}}y)$ and $l(\lambda ,\beta,\sigma^{2};C_{X}y)$ are constant. by Proposition \ref{lemma identif var} this cannot be the case for the likelihood based on $y$, $l(\lambda,\beta,\sigma^{2};y)$.
+However, part (ii) of Proposition \ref{prop prof lik Assumption A} establishes that the first derivative of the profile likelihood $l(\lambda;y)$ does not depend on the data, and consequently that a QMLE based on $l(\lambda;y)$ cannot depend on the data if it exists.\footnote{ This is similar to a result contained in Theorem 1 of \cite{KelejianPruchaYuzefovich2006}.
+That result establishes that, in a network autoregression with $W=B_{n}$, the 2SLS estimator of $\lambda$ considered there does not depend on the data.} This results can be understood in terms of the invariance results in Section \ref{sec role}: if Condition \ref{assum id} is violated for an eigenvalue $\omega$ of $W$, then $l(\lambda;y)$ is a $\mathcal{G}_{X_{\omega}}^{1}$-invariant loss function (see equation (\ref{prof lik ASSUM1 violated}) in the proof of the proposition), and as such it cannot produce a useful estimator.

-Part (ii) of Proposition \ref{prop prof lik Assumption A} can be linked back to the invariance results of Section \ref{sec inv}.
-By standard arguments \citep[available for instance in][]{RahmanKing1997}, $l_{\mathrm{a}}(\lambda)$ corresponds to the density of the maximal invariant $v\coloneqq C_{X} y/\left\Vert C_{X}y\right\Vert $ under $\mathcal{G}_{X}$, for any network autoregression model violating Assumption \ref{assum id} and for any network error model.
-Then, the flatness of $l_{\mathrm{a}}(\lambda)$ can be understood in terms of the distribution of $v$ being free of $\lambda$ if the distribution of $\varepsilon$ is free of $\lambda$, which follows from equation \eqref{Cy eq}.\footnote{It is easily verified that the maximal invariant induced by $\mathcal{G}_{X}$ on the parameter space is $\lambda$ (it would be $\left( \lambda,\eta\right) $ in the presence of a parameter $\eta$ in the distribution of $\varepsilon$).
+\begin{mycomment} REVISEEEE It is easily verified that the maximal invariant under the group induced by $\mathcal{G}_{X}$ on the parameter space is $\lambda$ (it would be $\left( \lambda,\eta\right) $ in the presence of a parameter $\eta$ in the distribution of $\boldsymbol{\varepsilon}$).
 This may seem to contradict one of the fundamental results on invariance, which is usually stated by saying that the distribution of an invariant statistic depends \textit{only} on a maximal invariant induced on the parameter space \citep[e.g.,][Theorem 6.3.2]{Lehmann2005}.
-The apparent contradiction is due to the non-identification caused by the violation of Assumption \ref{assum id}.}
+The apparent contradiction is due to the non-identification caused by the violation of Condition \ref{assum id} \end{mycomment}

+\begin{mycomment} This result is a consequence of the fact that the only part of the profile log-likelihood function $l(\lambda;y)$ that depends on the data $y\ $and $X$ does not depend on $\lambda$;$\ $see equation (\ref{prof lik ASSUM1 violated}) in the proof of the proposition. \end{mycomment}

+\begin{example2} We have seen in Example \ref{network FE} that, for a network fixed effects model in which all interaction matrices $W_{r}$ are row-stochastic, transformation by $C_{X_{\mathrm{FE}}}$ is equivalent to the transformation proposed in \cite{LeeLiuLin2010}.
+Thus the QMLE based on the Gaussian likelihood $l(\lambda,\beta,\sigma^{2};C_{X_{\omega}}y)$ is equivalent to the QMLE considered in \cite{LeeLiuLin2010}.
+In the particular case of a balanced group interaction model (i.e., $W_{r}=B_{m_{r}}$, for each $r=1,\ldots,R$, and $m_{1}=m_{2}=\ldots= m_{R}$; see Example \ref{exa GI}, Condition \ref{assum id} fails, with $X_{\omega}=X_{\mathrm{FE}}$; see Example \ref{exa GI failure}.
+Thus, for the balanced group interaction model, Proposition \ref{prop prof lik Assumption A} establishes that the Gaussian quasi-likelihood based $C_{X_{\mathrm{FE}}}y$ and that based on $C_{X}y$ are constant functions of the parameters. \end{example2}

 \begin{mycomment} note MLE is equiv under group under which model is inv. adj MLE is inv \end{mycomment}